cockroachdb/docs/src/current/v24.1/cockroach-start.md

 When a CockroachDB [node]({% link {{ page.version.version }}/architecture/overview.md %}#node) is configured to run with [multiple stores](#store), you can mitigate some effects of [disk stalls]({% link {{ page.version.version }}/cluster-setup-troubleshooting.md %}#disk-stalls) by configuring the node to failover the store's [write-ahead log (WAL)]({% link {{ page.version.version }}/architecture/storage-layer.md %}#memtable-and-write-ahead-log) to another store's data directory.

 Failing over the WAL may allow some operations against a store to continue to complete despite temporary unavailability of the underlying storage.
-For example, if the node's primary store is stalled, and the node can't read or write from it, the node can still write to the WAL on another store.
+For example, if the node's primary store is stalled, and the node can't read from or write to it, the node can still write to the WAL on another store.
 This can give the node a chance to eventually catch up once the disk stall has been resolved.

 When WAL failover is enabled, CockroachDB will take the the following actions: